-^{} Income derived by Native Americans exercising fishing rights is generally exempt from employment taxes.
+Income derived by Native Americans exercising fishing rights is generally exempt from employment taxes.
 Benefits provided under cafeteria plans may qualify for exclusion from wages for social security, Medicare, and FUTA taxes.

 Treatment Under Employment Taxes Special Classes of Employment and Special Types of Payments Social Security and Medicare Federal Unemployment (U.S. Virgin Islands Only) Interest foregone on below-market loans related to compensation and deemed original issue discount.
 (See IRC section 7872 and related regulations for details.)
 Taxable.
 Taxable.
 Meals and lodging furnished free or at a discounted price to the employee.
-(For household employees, agricultural labor, and service not in the course of the employer's trade or business, see Noncash payments below.) (a) Meals-Taxable unless furnished for employments.
-For information on the de minim (b) Lodging-Taxable unless furnished on employments.
-And as condition of employments. nis fringe exclusion, see IRC section 132(e). ployer's premises, for the employer's Ministers of churches performing duties as such.
+(For household employees, agricultural labor, and service not in the course of the employer's trade or business, see Noncash payments below.) (a) Meals-Taxable unless furnished for employer's convenience and on the employer's premises.
+For information on the de minimis fringe exclusion, see IRC section 132(e). (b) Lodging-Taxable unless furnished on employer's premises, for the employer's convenience, and as condition of employment.
+Ministers of churches performing duties as such.
 Exempt.
 Exempt.
-Moving expense reimbursement: Qualified expenses.
+Moving expense reimbursement: 1.
+Qualified expenses.
 Exempt, unless you have knowledge that the year. employee deducted the expenses in a prior 2.
 Nonqualified expenses.
 Taxable.
 Taxable.
 Newspaper carrier under age 18 delivering directly to readers.
 Exempt.
 Exempt.
 Newspaper and magazine vendors buying at fixed prices and retaining excess from sales to customers.
 Exempt.
 Exempt.
 Noncash payments: For household work, agricultural labor, and service not in the course of the employer's trade or business.
 Exempt.
 Exempt.
 To certain retail commission salespersons ordinarily paid solely on a cash commission basis.
 Taxable.
 Taxable.
-Nonprofit organizations: 1.
-Religious, educational, charitable, etc., organizations described in IRC section 501(c)(3) exempt from income tax under IRC section 501(a).
+Nonprofit organizations: Religious, educational, charitable, etc., organizations described in IRC section 501(c)(3) exempt from income tax under IRC section 501(a).
 Taxable if paid \$100 or more in a year.
 (See Form 8274, Certification by Churches and Qualified Church- Controlled Organizations Electing Exemption From Employer Social Security and Medicare Taxes, for election out of social security and Medicare coverage for certain churches and church-controlled organizations.)
 Exempt.
 Corporations organized under Act of Congress described in IRC section 501(c)(1).
 Other organizations exempt under IRC section 501(a) (other than a pension, profit-sharing, or stock bonus plan described in IRC section 401(a)) or under IRC section 521.
 Taxable if employee is paid \$100 or more in a year unless services excepted by IRC section 3121(b)(5) or (6).
 Taxable if employee is paid \$100 or more in a year.
 Taxable if employee is paid \$50 or more in a quarter unless services excepted by IRC section 3306(c)(6).
 Taxable if employee is paid \$50 or more in a quarter.
 Partners: Bona fide members of a partnership.
 Exempt.
 Exempt.
 Patients employed by hospitals.
 Taxable (exempt for state or local government hospitals).
 Exempt.
-Religious orders: Members who are instructed by the order to perform services: 1.
-For the order, agency of the supervising church, or associated institution.
-Exempt, unless member has taken a vow of poverty and the religious order or its autonomous subdivision irrevocably elects coverage for entire active Exempt.
-For any organization other than those described in 1 above. membership.
+Religious orders: Members who are instructed by the order to perform services: For the order, agency of the supervising church, or associated institution.
+Exempt, unless member has taken a vow of poverty and the religious order or its autonomous subdivision irrevocably elects coverage for entire active membership.
+Exempt.
+2. For any organization other than those described in 1 above.
 Taxable.
 Taxable.